TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/damage_and_injuries.md

 <!-- taking damage while unstable fills up damage gauge like normal-- taking an injury while unstable kills a character -->

->

 ## Recovering

-If a character spends at least <an hour> resting they erase all of their accumulated damage.
-Whenever the character spends at least <eight hours> resting, they may erase all of their injuries from their character sheet.
+If a character spends **a short time** resting they erase all of their accumulated damage.
+Whenever the character spends at least **an extended period of time** resting, they may erase all marked injury boxes on their character sheets.
+If the rest was enough to fully heal the injury, erase the description next to the marked injury box.
+Otherwise, keep it around-- recovering doesn't mean those wounds have completely healed, just that they are healed enough that they are no longer bringing your character closer to a life-threatening injury.

+### Recovering from life-threatening injuries

 Characters with life-threatening injuries must have those treated before any of their wounds can be erased.
 What is required to treat a life-threatening injury is based on the injury received, but many require a [test of knowledge](/character/tests) to apply lifesaving medicine or bandages.
 Even once they've been treated, life-threatening injuries often leave trauma, a permanent scar, or a crippled limb on the character who suffered them-- a reminder of their brush with death.

-From a roleplaying perspective, erasing wounds from your character sheet doesn't mean those wounds have completely healed-- just that they are healed enough that they are no longer bringing your character closer to a life-threatening injury.
-When a character who is still healing suffers an injury, it can sometimes be more interesting or dramatic to have the injury suffered be a once-treated injury that has worsened to the point of again being a danger.